esl/code-beam-stockholm/_talks/Jumping-on-the-Bandwagon.md

 - community
 - evolution

-title: Jumping on the Bandwagon: How I ended up writing Gleam for a living
+title: "Jumping on the Bandwagon: How I ended up writing Gleam for a living"
 speakers:
 - _participants/Isaac-Harris-Holt.md
 ---